Program Overview

 Program Features

-Enjoy the convenience of online learning with 32 hours of hands-on learning in 138 total hours of hybrid courses
+Enjoy the convenience of online learning with 20 hours of virtual lab learning in 138 total hours of hybrid courses

 Learn from Dr. Xie, the master of veterinary acupuncture

-Study with live animals in small lab groups capped at 6 students for every TA
+29 hours of intensive hands on learning with live animals in small lab groups capped at 6 students for every instructor

 Start practicing acupuncture on patients after the first on-site session